Is Africa the drunk continent? How Time Magazine ignored the dataComments 4

 Higher up the spectrum you’ll find the Democratic Republic of the Congo (4.2 litres), Angola (5.4 litres) and Tanzania (6.8 litres).
 Uganda (11.9 litres) and Nigeria (12.3 litres) have Africa’s highest consumption rates.
 However, Nigeria’s consumption rate is only 0.01 litres higher than the WHO European region’s average consumption rate.

-The WHO defines heavy episodic drinking as consuming at least 60 grams or more of pure alcohol on at least one occasion weekly.
+The WHO defines heavy episodic drinking as consuming at least 60 grams or more of pure alcohol on at least one occasion in the last week.
 Standard drink measures vary from country to country, but in South Africa a standard drink contains 12 grams of pure alcohol.
 Therefore, consuming five-and-a-half glasses of wine (at a typical 12% alcohol volume) or five 340ml beers (at a typical 5% alcohol volume) at least once a week would be considered “heavy episodic drinking”.

 The WHO Africa region has the highest prevalence of heavy episodic drinking.
 According to the WHO data, just over 25% of drinkers in the African countries it includes in the region can be classed as “heavy episodic drinkers”.
 However, the WHO does not have information on the prevalence of such drinking in twenty African countries.